Character page for Love Actually.

 - Man Hug: Shares an intensely awkward but deeply affectionate one with Joe at the end.

-- Only in It for the Money: As stated in Hates the Job, Loves the Limelight, he's really only continuing his music career for fame and fortune.
+- Only in It for the Money: As stated in Hates the Job, Loves the Limelight, he's really only continuing his music career for fame and fortune and makes no secret about it.

 - Beleaguered Assistant: He'd have to be in order to keep up with Billy Mack, who's practically a walking P.R. disaster.